yvonne0711/sales-tracker/email/README.md

   Generates a HTML report with product name, product url, username, desired price of the product, and the new price of the product if changed.
 This script sends an email using AWS SES and handler function for AWS Lambda.
 - **`dockerfile`**
   Defines the container configuration for the emailing script.
+  - `FROM public.ecr.aws/lambda/python:3.11`
+  - `WORKDIR ${LAMBDA_TASK_ROOT}` sets the working directory
+  - copies the requirements file and install dependencies needed for the email directory
+  - copies the email files
+  - `CMD ["report.handler"]` sets the CMD to the handler file and function

 ## Getting Started